 In our complete solar battery review the Powerwall 2 came out as one of the better value battery systems on the market, with a large 13.5kWh storage capacity it is well sized for most large modern homes.
 Also it is the only battery to incorporate liquid cooling which may mean it outlasts other batteries especially in hotter climates.
 With a 10 year warranty and building on experience from the durable Tesla electric vehicle batteries it is a well engineered system and has so far proven to be a very high performing battery.
 Although with the current supply issues you might have to wait 3-6 months to get one.

 There are many other 'hybrid systems' available which include batteries and are also very good value for money, plus many include a solar inverter and back-up function in one complete hybrid unit.
 For off-grid installations it is recommended to use on of the well known, dedicated DC or AC coupled off-grid inverter systems which incorporate a number of features designed specifically for off-grid installations.

 Commercial size Tesla Powerpack

 Tesla Energy also has large scale Powerpack modules available for utility scale and commercial energy storage.
 The 100kWh Powerpack (ref image) is simply made up of multiple smaller battery units and available in a modular system which can be easily linked together to create several MWh of energy storage.
 With each Powerpack costing around AU$40K this is a breakthrough price for large scale storage.

-See the complete battery storage comparison and review here - Both the Powerwall 1 & 2 compared to leading lithium and sodium based batteries LG Chem and Aquion Energy, plus proven lead-acid and advanced lead-carbon batteries in the solar hybrid battery challenge.
+See the complete battery storage comparison and review here - The Powerwall 2 compared to leading lithium based batteries LG Chem and SimpliPhi, plus proven lead-acid and advanced lead-carbon batteries.